by Farrah Serroukh and Louise Johns-Shepherd

 We publish a Reflecting Realities report every year and have done so since July 2018.

-The Reflecting Realities report, identifies and evaluates representation within picture books, fiction and non-fiction for ages 3–11 and provides a benchmark to track and understand progress.
-Each report provides guidance informed by what we have observed in the titles submitted in each cycle.
+There are now six Reflecting Realities reports.These reports, identify and evaluate representation within picture books, fiction and non-fiction for ages 3–11 and provide a benchmark to track and understand progress.
+Each report provides guidance informed by what we observe in the titles submitted in each cycle.
 This guidance is devised to support both producers and consumers of children’s literature to be more critically reflective.
 This in turn enables publishers to produce better quality inclusive literature and teachers to be more considered in their curation of their book stock.

-We have outlined the methodology in every report and we have a steering group of eminent, people who work in this field who scrutinise our work.
-We want to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.
+From the first publication, we have shared the methodology we use and we have a steering group of eminent, people who work in this field who scrutinise our work.
+We want to continue to be transparent so we have summarised our methodology and our process in detail here for readers who are new to this work.

 At the end of this article we have also listed the questions we have been asked - and the answers we have given - about the methodology and the report.